 Thanksgiving has always been something of a mystery to me.
-I mean, as a Brit, I know the basics.
+As a Brit, I know the basics.
 I know it celebrates the Pilgrims sailing away from the motherland, only to name every town they founded after someplace British.
 I know about the turkey and the pumpkin pie, and I get the distinct impression these are not optional.
-I know there’s some kind of parade, the purpose of which isn’t clear, although I understand there are giant balloons, including the most terrifyingly enormous SpongeBob SquarePants known to humanity, and that’s more than enough for me.
+I know there’s some kind of parade, the purpose of which isn’t quite clear, and that there are giant balloons, including the most terrifyingly enormous SpongeBob SquarePants known to humanity, and that’s more than enough for me.

-Recently, though, I’ve managed to bolster my understanding of this day and these intriguing customs via extensive research, mostly from the most reliable source I know—the Internet.
-I’ve been streaming movie and television scenes relating to Thanksgiving, and I can confidently say that the holiday is as much about dressing oneself (and one’s offspring) in outlandish costumes and cooking a hugely elaborate meal from scratch, regardless of the cook’s talent or inclination (with the exception of the cranberry sauce, which should come wiggling out of a can) as those other things.
+Recently, though, I’ve managed to bolster my understanding of this day and these intriguing customs via extensive research.
+Mostly I’ve been streaming movie and television scenes relating to Thanksgiving, and I can confidently say that the holiday is as much about dressing oneself (and one’s offspring) in outlandish costumes and cooking a hugely elaborate meal from scratch, regardless of the cook’s talent or inclination (with the exception of the cranberry sauce, which should come wiggling out of a can) as those other things.
 Arguments and hilarious misunderstandings are to be expected over when and how to carve the turkey, exactly how much wine is too much, and who should bring the green bean salad.
 [Editor’s Note: Green bean salad.
 That’s so cute.
 She means green bean casserole.]
 The turkey must be dropped at least once—whether before, after, or during roasting—and if it doesn’t find its buttery, wily way to the floor, it will find its way onto someone’s head or lap.
 Indeed, food fights seem to be compulsory, even if they start “by accident.”
 And if everyone doesn’t need a nap after dinner—or, in some cases, before dinner—then it isn’t a proper Thanksgiving.

 I’ve also come to understand that, in spite of those aforementioned disagreements—or perhaps precisely because of them—Thanksgiving truly is a special time to be grateful.
 After all, your relations may drive you crazy, but it’s a unique kind of crazy that only your family can manage.
 And isn’t that something special for which you ought to give thanks?
 Still aren’t feeling grateful?
 Take a twirl through the clips from stage and (mostly) screen that informed my understanding of your day of thanks.
 Trust me, you just may find some reasons to love the ones you’re with.—Carol Anne Grady